bentoml/BentoML/DEVELOPMENT.md

 pip install -r requirements/tests-requirements.txt
 ```

-If you are adding new frameworks it is recommended that you also added tests for our CI.
+If you are adding new frameworks it is recommended that you also add tests for our CI.
 Currently we are using GitHub Actions to manage our CI/CD workflow.

-We recommended you to use [`nektos/act`](https://github.com/nektos/act) to run and tests Actions locally.
+We recommend using [`nektos/act`](https://github.com/nektos/act) to run and test Actions locally.

-We introduce a tests script [run_tests.sh](./scripts/ci/run_tests.sh) that can be used to run tests locally and on CI.
+The following tests script [run_tests.sh](./scripts/ci/run_tests.sh) can be used to run tests locally.
 ```bash
 ./scripts/ci/run_tests.sh -h
 Running unit/integration tests with pytest and generate coverage reports.
 Make sure that given testcases is defined under ./scripts/ci/config.yml.